vulinh64/vulinh64.github.io/blog/2025-07-21-funny-java-comments.md

 ![funny bar](img/2025-07-21-img-0007.png)

-The comment points to a subtle design choice: `getPreferredSize()` calculates the progress bar's dimensions (using font metrics) to ensure the progress string (like "50%") fits when positioned by `getStringPlacement()`, a method it doesn't directly call.
-This indirect dependency is what the JDK team calls "funny", adding a dash of geek humor to Swing's complex UI logic.
+This comment highlights a beautifully convoluted design choice: `getPreferredSize()` carefully calculates the progress bar's dimensions (using font metrics) to ensure the progress string (like "42%") fits properly when positioned by `getStringPlacement()`: a method it doesn't even directly call.

+This indirect dependency is what the JDK team diplomatically calls "funny": though "mildly infuriating" might be more accurate.
+It's like designing a door frame based on the measurements of a door you're not even installing yourself.

 But wait, there's more!

-The comment misspells the method as `getStringPlacememnt()` (note the extra "m" and swapped "n").
-This typo in the comment (not the code) is an unintentional chuckle, making the "funny way" even more amusing for sharp-eyed developers!
+Sharp-eyed readers will notice the comment misspells the method as `getStringPlacememnt()` (spot the extra "m" and the swapped "n").
+This typo in the comment (thankfully not in the actual code) is an accidental cherry on top, making the "funny way" even more endearingly human.

+Sometimes the best humor is completely unintentional.

 </details>